BradleyLikesCoding/RizzProxy/README.md

 1: Clone the repository on your server (run "git clone https://github.com/BradleyLikesCoding/Rizz-Proxy")

+2: Go to the directory Rizz Proxy is stored in (run "cd Rizz-Proxy")

-2: Install the nodejs packages (run "npm i")
+3: Install the nodejs packages (run "npm i")

-3: Start the server (run "PORT=80 npm start" - Note: Edit the number to change the port it is hosted on)
+4: Start the server (run "PORT=80 npm start" - Note: Edit the number to change the port it is hosted on)

-4: You have successfully deployed Rizz Proxy!
+5: You have successfully deployed Rizz Proxy!